PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Nudges.md

 Page 154
-Player characters and significant non-player characters may use Nudges **Editor's Note**: I don't see anything in this section so far about saving Nudges for later.
-We may have gotten that from somewhere else, this book has ADHD, but as it stands, Nudges _can not be saved_.
+Player characters and significant non-player characters may use Nudges
 - **Editor's Note**: In our game, we have opted to allow for saving up to 10 nudges.
 Once a player has 10 nudges, they gain an [[Advancements|Advancement]] and lose all saved nudges.
 They cannot be used for anything other than an advancement
 # Augmenting Success
 A player may nudge that success once for every 6 that was rolled to reach the outcome